skoona/SknContainers/README.md

 - As an experiment, two containers have `lubuntu-desktop` enabled.

 ### Usage
+There are three branches in this repo.
+Each is related to the Docker Networking used.  `main` and `desktop-vlans` use `macvlan` which gives each container its own ip address. `dockert-network` uses the classic docker bridge network, where containers expose prots which are mapped to the host's ip address.

 #### Prepare the build directory; copy or place into this directory (cloned root dir).
 - Create a Virtual Lan(VLAN) on your network router, and enable the physical port to access it.
 - - it would be helpful if Docker containers used a second interface on your docker host for this.